UK Stocks-Factors to watch on March 13

-March 13 - Britain's FTSE 100 .FTSE index is seen opening up 66 points on Friday, according to financial bookmakers.
+March 13 - Britain's FTSE 100 .FTSE index is seen opening up 66 points on Friday, according to financial bookmakers, with futures up 3.8% ahead of cash markets open.

+* SAGA: British travel group Saga SAGA.L said on Friday it was suspending its cruise operations until early May in response to the coronavirus crisis, at an estimated cost to company earnings of about 10-15 million pounds.

+* PREMIER OIL: UK oil producer Premier Oil PMO.L said on Friday it had identified at least $100 million in potential savings on its 2020 capital spending plans as it and other peers scramble to adjust to the plunge in global crude prices.

 * BORIS JOHNSON ON VIRUS: Prime Minister Boris Johnson warned on Thursday that many more families would see their loved ones die from coronavirus, as the government's chief scientific adviser said Britain likely has as many as 10,000 people infected.